Saturday, July 2, 2011

 1965: The Beach Boys and Sam the Sham were in concert at the Community Concourse in San Diego, California.

-1966: Frank Sinatra moved to #1 with "Strangers in the Night", taking over from the Beatles' "Paperback Writer".
+1966: Frank Sinatra moved to #1 with "Strangers In The Night", taking over from the Beatles' "Paperback Writer".
 Tommy James & the Shondells moved from 15-6 with "Hanky Panky".

 1966.
-The #1 album was What Now My Love by Herb Alpert & the Tijuana Brass was the #1 album with If You Can Believe Your Eyes and Ears by the Mamas & Papas at #2.
+The #1 album was What Now My Love by Herb Alpert & the Tijuana Brass with If You Can Believe Your Eyes and Ears by the Mamas and the Papas at #2.
 Whipped Cream & Other Delights by Herb Alpert and the Brass was still hanging around after 59 weeks.
 The Soundtrack to "Doctor Zhivago" was #4 and the album that would eventually set the Rock Era record for weeks in the Top 10 with an incredible 109--the great Soundtrack to "The Sound of Music" was #5 after 67 weeks.
 The rest of the Top 10: The Shadow of Your Smile from Andy Williams, Going Places by Herb Alpert and the Tijuana Brass, Big Hits (High Tide and Green Grass) from the Rolling Stones, The Shadow of Your Smile by Johnny Mathis and Lou Rawls Live! moving from 20-10.

 1967: Cream, Jeff Beck and John Mayall were in concert at the Saville Theatre in London.